Identification and Adaptive Control of Markov Jump Systems: Sample Complexity and Regret Bounds: Introduction

-\textbf{Contributions:} In this paper, we provide the first comprehensive system identification and regret guarantees for learning and controlling Markov jump linear systems using a single trajectory while assuming only mean-square stability~(see Def.~\ref{def_mss}).
-Importantly, our guarantees are optimal in the trajectory length $T$.
-Specifically, our contributions are as follows\footnote{orders of magnitude here are up to polylogarithmic factors}: \begin{itemize} \item \textbf{System identification:} For an MJS with $s$ modes, the system dynamics involve a Markov transition matrix $\Tb\in\R^{s\times s}$ and $s$ state-input matrix pairs $(\Ab_i,\Bb_i)_{i=1}^s$.
-We provide an algorithm~(Alg.~\ref{Alg_MJS-SYSID}) to estimate these dynamics with an error rate of $\mathcal{O}((n+p)\log(T)\sqrt{s/T})$, where $n$ and $p$ are the state and input dimensions respectively, and the $\mathcal{O}(1/\sqrt{T})$ dependence on the trajectory length $T$ is optimal.
+\textbf{Contributions:} In this paper, we provide the first comprehensive system identification and regret guarantees for learning and controlling Markov jump linear systems using a single trajectory while assuming only mean-square stability~(see Definition~\ref{def_mss}).
+Specifically, our contributions are as follows\footnote{orders of magnitude here are up to polylogarithmic factors}: \begin{itemize} \item \textbf{System identification:} We provide an algorithm~(Algorithm.~\ref{Alg_MJS-SYSID}) to estimate the MJS dynamics with an error rate of $\mathcal{O}(\sqrt{(n+p)/T})$, where $n$ and $p$ are the state and input dimensions respectively, and $T$ is the trajectory length.
+Our error rate is optimal in terms of the trajectory length $T$ and the dimensions~($n$ and $p$) of the unknown matrices.

-\item $\mathcal{O}(\sqrt{T})$\textbf{-regret bound:} We employ our system identification guarantees for the MJS-LQR.
-When the system dynamics are unknown, we show that the certainty-equivalent adaptive MJS-LQR Algorithm (Alg.~\ref{Alg_adaptiveMJSLQR}) achieves a regret bound of $\mathcal{O}(\sqrt{T})$.
-Remarkably, this coincides with the optimal regret bound for the standard LQR problem obtained via certainty equivalence \cite{mania2019certainty}. \item \textbf{$\mathcal{O}(\polylog(T))$-regret with partial knowledge:} We also consider the practically relevant setting where the state matrices are unknown but the input matrices are known.
+\item $\mathcal{O}(\sqrt{T})$\textbf{-regret bound:} We employ our system identification results to solve the adaptive MJS-LQR with unknown dynamics.
+The proposed certainty-equivalent adaptive MJS-LQR algorithm (Algorithm.~\ref{Alg_adaptiveMJSLQR}) achieves a regret bound of $\mathcal{O}(\sqrt{T})$ under multiple notions of MJS stability.
+Remarkably, this coincides with the optimal regret bound for the standard LQR problem obtained via certainty equivalence \citep{mania2019certainty}.

+\item \textbf{$\mathcal{O}(\polylog(T))$-regret with partial knowledge:} We also consider the practically relevant setting where the state matrices are unknown but the input matrices are known.
 We show that the regret bound can be significantly improved to $\mathcal{O}(\polylog(T))$.
-This bound also coincides with the polylogarithmic regret bound for the standard LQR with the knowledge of the input matrix $\Bb$~\cite{cassel2020logarithmic}. \end{itemize}
+This bound also coincides with the polylogarithmic regret bound for the standard LQR with the knowledge of the input matrix~\citep{cassel2020logarithmic}. \end{itemize}

-\textbf{Technical tools:} Besides these key contributions to MJS control, our proof strategy introduces multiple innovations.
-To address Markovian mode transitions, we introduce a mixing-time argument to jointly track the approximate-dependence across the states and the modes.
-This in turn helps ensure each mode has sufficient samples and these samples are sufficiently informative.
-Secondly, as clarified further below, due to mean-square stability and mode transitions, it becomes non-trivial to determine whether the states have a light-tailed distribution (e.g.,~sub-gaussian or sub-exponential).
-To circumvent this, we develop intricate system identification arguments that allow for heavy-tailed states.
-Such arguments can potentially benefit other RL problems with heavy-tailed data.